How To Create Table In Mysql With Primary Key

 CREATE TABLE table_name( primary_key_column datatype PRIMARY KEY, ... );

-When the primary key has more than one column, you must use the PRIMARY KEY
+When the primary key has more than one column, you must use the PRIMARY KEY constraint as a table constraint.

 Code language: SQL (Structured Query Language) ( sql )